omelchert/SWtools/README.md

 can help a user to quickly go from an idea to numerical experimentation to results.
-We also provide a verification test based on a known analytical solution for a higher order nonlinear Schrödinger equation, studied in the literature (see the documentation below).
+We also provide a verification test based on a known analytical solution for a higher order nonlinear Schrödinger equation, studied in the literature (see the reference manual below).

 ## Installation